bbauska/JS-InterviewQuestions-JS/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>17: What are variables and how are they inserted?</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<p><b>Answer:</b> Variables are storing containers used for holding expressions and values.
-They
+<p><b>Answer:</b> <span class="consolas">Variables</span> are storing containers used for
-can have a short letter or a longer name and are inserted with the statement: var.
+holding expressions and values.
+They can have a short letter or a longer name and are inserted with the statement: var.
 Because the variables are loosely typed, they can hold any type of data.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>18: What does a variable of var y=10; and var catname= "Tomcat"; do?</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->